 All that good stuff in just 137 calories.

-On top of that, chia seeds contain tons of antioxidants which help fight inflammation.
+On top of that, chia seeds contain tons of antioxidants that help fight inflammation.
 They’re gluten-free, too, which is particularly convenient for those wilt dietary restrictions.

 Since they absorb up to 12 times their weight in water, eating the seeds is helpful if you’ve got digestive problems.